 There are thousands of churches in Vilnius, so I’m going to try and keep it to only a few of the very best for photos in this list.
 Starting with the Church of St Casimir!

-Personally, the architecture of this church caught my eye immediately and I fell in love the the fact it was not only ornate, but also PINK!
+Personally, the architecture of this church caught my eye immediately and I fell in love the fact it was not only ornate but also PINK!

 It’s a little hard to get photos here from the outside as there are always cars parked in the car park opposite.
 So you can’t really put your camera far away.
 But, you can always go from a lower or wider angle to capture it.